Random cubic planar graphs converge to the Brownian sphere: Modification of distances in simple triangulations

 To conclude the proof of the theorem, it is then enough to prove that $\dis(C_n)\leq \epsilon n^{1/4}$, or in other words that:

-To prove this last statement, we adapt only slightly the framework of~\cite[Theorem~1]{CurienJFLG}.
-The general strategy of the proof is the following.
-We can extend the result for the 2-point function stated in Proposition~\ref{prop:2point} to control the pairwise distance between any finite number of random points.
-Then, using the known convergence of simple triangulations to the Brownian sphere, and the fact that the Brownian sphere is compact, we can approximate the metric structure of a large simple random triangulation by restricting our attention to a (large) fixed number of uniform points.
-We now give the details of the proof.
+To prove this last statement, we only need to adapt slightly the framework of~\cite[Theorem~1, p.680]{CurienJFLG}, and thus we only sketch the proof.

+We start by presenting the general strategy of the proof.
+First, thanks to a rerooting argument, we can extend the result for the 2-point function stated in Proposition~\ref{prop:2point} to control the pairwise distance between any finite number of random points.
+Next, we rely on the known convergence of simple triangulations to the Brownian sphere in the Gromov--Hausdorff--Prokhorov sense (established in~\cite{SimpleTrig}) to transfer the compactness of the Brownian sphere from the continuum world to the discrete world.
+This allows us to approximate the metric structure of a large simple random triangulation by restricting our attention to a (large) fixed number of uniform points.
+Lastly (and this is the only difference with the proof of~\cite[Theorem~1]{CurienJFLG}), Proposition~\ref{prop:lemmm28} extends this approximation result from a simple triangulation to its dual.